-Transcranial magnetic stimulation: -Non-invasive method.

--Adverse events are rare.
-Recurring sessions of repetitive transcranial magnetic stimulation of the motor cortex have been shown to extend pain relief. -The result of this treatment might be a useful predictor for the efficacy of motor cortex stimulation.
+- Transcranial magnetic stimulation: - -Non-invasive method. - -The effects on pain are often modest and short lasting. - -Adverse events are rare. - Recurring sessions of repetitive transcranial magnetic stimulation of the motor cortex have been shown to extend pain relief. - -The result of this treatment might be a useful predictor for the efficacy of motor cortex stimulation.